Hyperthermia (Hot car deaths)

 But we can all think of times when we've forgotten something important.
 As any new parent knows, sleep deprivation and changes in routine are a part of daily life with a baby or toddler.
 Couple those with the "autopilot" function of the mammalian brain, and it's easy to see how even the most loving, doting parents in the world can forget a baby.
 Dad usually takes the baby to daycare, but Dad's sick today, so Mom is going to drop the baby off at daycare.
 On the way, Mom takes her usual route to work--why wouldn't she?
 She does the same thing every day.
 After an 8 hour work day, Mom comes out to the car and realizes she never dropped the baby off at daycare.

 And how about the outside temperature?
 It doesn't have to be hot outside for the inside of a car to reach a deadly temperature.
-Kids have died in hot cars when the outside temperature is as low as 65 degrees.
+Kids have died in hot cars when the outside temperature is in the 50s.
+Even when it's less than 60 degrees outside, the inside of your vehicle will reach about 130 degrees.
 Kids have died in Texas and in Montana, in Florida and in Minnesota.
 Children have died in hot cars in almost every one of our 50 states.
 A child's body heats up 3-5 times faster than an adults.
 Kids get hot faster, and they can't cool their bodies down as effectively as an adult.
 Kids then become overwhelmed by the heat and lose consciousness.
 This can happen in minutes.

 Because most cars on the road have driver and passenger airbags, parents have been placing their kids in the backseat, where they are safest.
 This, in addition to parents keeping babies rear-facing longer, has contributed to an increase in hyperthermia deaths in recent years.
 It is always safest to have your child in the back seat, and to keep them rear-facing until at least 2 years old--but this can make it easier for parents to forget their babies when they are out of sight and out of mind.